 - Social implications of technology

-Robotics engineers are utilized in a vast range of fields and industries.
-Some common job titles include the following:
+Robotics engineers are utilized in a vast range of fields and industries, though some positions require a graduate degree.
+Potential job titles include the following:

 - Aerospace robotics engineer